How to Keep Your Pet Fit During the Holidays

 Colorado winters are nothing to sneeze at, but that’s no excuse to forgo exercise for your pet (or yourself!).
 Try the following ideas for safe and fun pet exercise this holiday season:

-- Indoor only pets can also benefit from your creativity.
-Research or invent fun ways to keep them entertained (think balls, tug o’ war, hide n’ seek, cat trees, cardboard boxes or paper bag fun, and DIY pet games).
+• Indoor only pets can also benefit from your creativity.
+Research or invent fun ways to keep them entertained.
+Think think balls, tug o’ war, hide n’ seek, cat trees, cardboard boxes or paper bag fun, and DIY pet games).

 The Importance of Nutrition

-Calories count for pets as much as they do for people, and too much food (even the healthy stuff) can lead to excess pounds.
-It’s easy to slip a table scrap (or two, or three) to a begging pet, especially during the holiday season but, besides adding extra calories, human foods can create gastrointestinal problems for pets.
-Further, many of our favorite holiday foods can be toxic to pets (think chocolate, onions, grapes, fatty meats or anything with Xylitol added), and even the smallest amount of any fatty food can lead to a serious inflammatory condition called pancreatitis.
+Another aspect of keeping your pet fit is calories.
+Calories count for pets as much as they do for people.
+Too much food (even the healthy stuff) can lead to excess pounds.
+It’s easy to slip a table scrap to a begging pet, especially during the holiday season.
+Besides adding extra calories, human foods can create gastrointestinal problems for pets.
+Also, many favorite holiday foods can be toxic to pets (think chocolate, onions, grapes, fatty meats or anything with Xylitol added).
+Even the smallest amount of any fatty food can lead to a serious inflammatory condition called pancreatitis.

-The majority of your pet’s nutrition should be in the form of a high quality, commercially prepared pet food formulated by a reputable manufacturer (such as Science Diet, Royal Canin, Purina) for your pet’s life stage – puppy, adult, senior.
+Feed your pet a high-quality, commercially prepared food formulated by a reputable manufacturer for its specific life stage (puppy, adult, senior).
 And, the importance of portion control cannot be understated.
 Your veterinarian can help you determine the correct daily amount for your pet’s size and activity level.

 A Word About Treats

-Since a portion of your pet’s daily food intake can come from treats, the easiest (and safest) way to award treats to your pet is to take a small amount out of its daily food portion and set aside for treats to give in between meals.
+Since treats can count toward your pet’s daily intake, the safest way to award them is to set aside a small amount from its daily food portion to give between meals.

-If you’d like something special or different, and since we do not recommend feeding human food to pets, there are many safe commercially prepared treat options available that are formulated specifically for pets.
+We do not recommend feeding pets human food.
+Choose from many safe, commercially prepared treat options formulated specifically for pets.
 They come in a variety of flavors and treat types, including, hypoallergenic, low calorie, and dental treats.
 We make a point of carrying our favorite “pet-approved” treat products in our lobby store.

 It Takes Both